 Cheapest home insurance in Washington

-The cheapest home insurance company in Washington is Allstate, which has an average annual premium of $626 per year for a policy with $300,000 in dwelling insurance.
+The cheapest home insurance company in Washington is Allied, which has an average monthly premium of $77 per month for a policy with $300,000 in dwelling insurance.
 In the table below, you can see more home insurance companies in Washington that offer cheap rates.

 Cost of homeowners insurance in Washington